“Dietary supplements such as ammonium succinate,

 In Using Dietary Supplements Wisely: What the Science Says About the Safety and Side Effects of Dietary Supplements the (United States) National Center for Complementary and Integrative Health caution:

 • “Some dietary supplements may harm you if you have a particular medical condition or risk factor or are taking certain prescription or over-the-counter medications.
-For example, the herbal supplement St. John’s wort makes many medications less effective”.8
+For example, the herbal supplement St. John’s wort makes many medications less effective”.7

-Are dietary supplements effective on menopause symptoms?
+Are dietary supplements effective for hot flashes?

 Record